Carlo Cicuttini: Ronchi hijacking

-On 6 October 1972, Ivano Boccaccio, former paratrooper, embarked on the Fokker aircraft of the Aero Trasporti Italiani airline scheduled to depart at 17:00 hrs from the Ronchi dei Legionari airport to its Bari destination.
+On 6 October 1972, Ivano Boccaccio, a former paratrooper, embarked on the Fokker aircraft of the Aero Trasporti Italiani airline scheduled to depart at 17:00 hrs from the Ronchi dei Legionari airport to its Bari destination.
 21-year old Boccaccio was wearing a blonde wig and carrying Cicuttini's Luger pistol, a hand grenade, and a parachute that had been, as was subsequently revealed during the Italian authorities' investigation, purchased in Switzerland by Vincenzo Vinciguerra together with Cicuttini, all three of them being Ordine Nuovo members at the time.

 At some point after take-off, Boccaccio, threatening with his gun the pilots and warning them that he was carrying a bomb, forced the plane back to Ronchi, where he demanded a ransom of 200 million lire and the freedom of some unnamed "political prisoners."
 Later, in the evening, he freed the passengers in exchange for the plane's refueling, during which the crew managed to escape.
 The police stormed the plane and Boccaccio was killed under circumstances that never became known in detail.